 What We Do

-At The Greater Us, we treat inequity, discrimination, and harassment as community concerns rather than individual problems.
+At The Greater Us, we treat inequity, discrimination, and oppression as community concerns rather than individual problems.
 We aim to meet the gaps that often exist between good intentions and positive impact by empowering organizations, institutions, and community groups with the tools they need to create environments in which everyone can fully be themselves and thrive.

 1) living in oppressive systems on people with marginalized identities,